isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/How the Humanities and Social Sciences Can Help Us Hack the STEM Fields.md

 <br>
 <br>This roundtable brings together practitioners and academics from across
-the humanities and social science fields for an exciting conversation about how tech innovations in anthropology, sociology, psychology, urban planning, Asian studies, communications and media studies, financial technology, and the digital humanities can help us answer important social and cultural issues and challenges in Singapore and our globalized world.
+the humanities and social science fields for an exciting conversation about how tech innovations in anthropology, psychology, Asian studies, communications and media studies, financial technology, and the digital humanities can help us answer important social and cultural issues and challenges in Singapore and our globalized world.
 In the process, we’ll have a chance to discuss how tech innovation can help us advance our dreams for Singapore’s future and help us develop a happier, healthier, fairer, more just, and more equal society.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/Website_assets_Register_button_250x250.png">